“Because there are two types of cheese, string-cheese is one of them…”

-I have written several times about the positives and negatives of life in the United States during our first couple of weeks here, but there is something else that needs to be addressed; The countless unanswered questions.
-Every day Anna and myself find ourselves asking “Why….?”, but can not think of a single plausible reason besides the fact they just want to be different.
-There are things we were prepared for before our move to New York, such as the different vocabulary and spelling, the refusal to adopt the metric system, their insane paranoia about everything and even more insane portion sizes in restaurants.
+I have written several times about the positives and negatives of life in the United States during our first couple of weeks here, but there is something else that needs to be addressed — The countless unanswered questions.
+Every day Anna and myself find ourselves asking “Why….?”, but can not think of a single plausible reason besides the fact just wanting to be different.
+There are things we were prepared for before our move to New York, such as the different vocabulary and spelling, the refusal to adopt the metric system, their insane paranoia about everything, and even more insane portion sizes in restaurants.

 But there were a ton of things we weren’t expecting.
 Sure, some of these are quite fickle, but they can make day-to-day life a little confusing until you adapt.
 Please don’t think of this as a ‘hate’ post or think we’re having a bad time, we’re just confused by everyday things, such as:

 - Why do all electrical goods run on a different voltage to the rest of the world?

 It’s not just the plugs that are different, the voltage is, too.
 All electronics here run on 110 volts, which means we can’t use them in any other country unless we buy a converter, which isn’t a particularly safe option, either.
 We have just finished furnishing our apartment, but when we purchase anything electrical we have to get something we can either sell or dispose of next July without breaking the bank.

 - Why is all of the money green?